-Students can satisfy the Macalester College language requirement in French in one of the following ways: 1) A score of 620 or higher on the SAT II test, with listening component, upon entrance to the program; 2) A score of 4-5 on the Advanced Placement Test in French language or literature offered through high schools; 3) A score of 5-6-7 on the International Baccalaureate French B exam (Higher level); 4) Successful completion of Macalester's French 204.
+Students can satisfy the Macalester College language requirement in French in one of the following ways: 1) A score of 4-5 on the Advanced Placement Test in French language or literature offered through high schools; 2) A score of 5-6-7 on the International Baccalaureate French B exam (Higher level); 3) Successful completion of Macalester's French 204.

 Advanced Placement and International Baccalaureate

 A score of 4-5 on an AP exam, or a score of 5-6-7 on the IB Higher level gives four credits toward graduation, but not toward the French major or minor program.
 Credits received through AP or IB may not be used to meet the general distribution requirement.

 All courses in the department of French and Francophone Studies count toward the general distribution requirement in humanities except elementary and intermediate language courses, FREN 321 (fine arts general distribution) and FREN 333 (general distribution).

 General Education Requirements